YJJfish/Multi-Cali-Anything/README.md

 year={2025}
 }
 ```
 This code is only for academic and research purposes.
-For commercial use, please contact [Jinjiang You](jinjiany@alumni.cmu.edu) and [Hewei Wang](heweiw@alumni.cmu.edu).
+Please contact us for commercial use.

 ## Installation